 The disadvantages of classic Terrazzo floors

 With Magnesite, you can obtain Terrazzo floors with a thickness of only 6mm.
 Normally, to create Terrazzo floorings, screeds of cement and sand are used (or the more classical lime screeds).
-However, both cement and lime screeds must be of a minimum height of 70-80 mm, otherwise they will crack when drying.
-Differently, many modern Terrazzo Floors are made by binding stones additives with an epoxy resin.
+However, both cement and lime screeds must be of a minimum height of 70-80 mm, otherwise, they will crack when drying.
+Differently, many modern Terrazzo Floors are made by binding stone additives with an epoxy resin.
 However, epoxy resin goes yellow with time and has an unnatural, cheap look.

-Magnesite: thinner, stronger and eco-friendly Terrazzos
+Magnesite: thinner, stronger & eco-friendly Terrazzos

 On the contrary, Magnesite is so strong that it will never crack even when applied very thinly.
-This allows to create Terrazzo floors with a thickness of 1 cm, that can then be sanded down to 6 mm.
-Additionally, being a completely natural, fine material, Magnesite Terrazzo floors have the same natural look of classic Terrazzo floors done with cement or lime.
+This allows to create Terrazzo floors with a thickness of 1 cm, which can then be sanded down to 6 mm.
+Additionally, being a completely natural, fine material, Magnesite Terrazzo floors have the same natural look as classic Terrazzo floors done with cement or lime.
 Ultimately, Magnesite Terrazzo floors maintain their beauty over time, without any change in color or aesthetic value throughout the years.
 Last but not least, Magnesite is an eco-friendly material that can be protected with different natural treatments.
 To sum up, with Magnesite you can obtain thinner, harder, longlasting, and eco-friendly Terrazzo floors with a natural look.